edouardpineau/infoCatVAE/README.md

 # InfoCatVAE

-This repository gives an implementation of InfoCatVAE.
+This repository gives an implementation of InfoCatVAE: https://arxiv.org/pdf/1806.08240.pdf

 InfoCatVAE is a variational autoencoder framework that enables categorical and continuous interpretable representation with three main specifities: